Roland09/DelaunayVoronoiInteractive/README.md

 The Points can be placed individually or continuously.
 The continuous mode recreates the graph on mouse move, so that's rather performance intense.

-You can activate the Voronoi Diagram filling either on the currently moved Point or on the entire Diagram.
+You can activate Voronoi Diagram filling either on the currently moved Point or on the entire Diagram.

 Convenience functions can be invoked on button click:

-* Clear the canvas
+* Clear the Canvas
 * Add a specified number of random Points
-* Add individual patterns like horizontal points, vertical points, diagonal points, cross shaped points, points distributed along circle and ellipse
+* Add individual Points via Patterns like Horizontal, Vertical, Diagonal, Cross, Circle and Ellipse

 Here's a quick overview video: